tedelm/MRTEEL/userguide_en.md

 Ispindel is used to mesure the amount of sugar in your beer while its fermenting

 <h2>2.
 Steps before first use</h/2>
+2.1.
+Create an account on <a href='https://www.ubidots.com'>ubidots.com</a>
+2.2.
+Calibrate your new iSpindel
+This is needed to be done only once.

 <h2>3.
 Custom values in Ubidots.com</h/2>